gmrandazzo/DeepMatrixInversion/README.md

 # DeepMatrixInversion

-Invert matrix using a neural network
+Invert matrix using a neural network.

 License